turbot/steampipe-plugin-config/docs/index.md

 connection "config" {
   plugin = "config"

-  # Paths is a list of locations to search for various types of files.
+  # Each paths argument is a list of locations to search for a particular file type
-  # Configure paths based on your file type.
-For example:
-  # Use "ini_paths" to search for INI files.
-Similarly, use "json_paths" and "yml_paths" for JSON and YML files respectively.
+  # All paths are resolved relative to the current working directory (CWD)
   # Wildcard based searches are supported, including recursive searches.

-  # For example:
+  # For example, for the json_paths argument:
   #  - "*.json" matches all JSON files in the CWD
   #  - "**/*.json" matches all JSON files in a directory, and all the sub-directories in it
   #  - "../*.json" matches all JSON files in in the CWD's parent directory